mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 ### Scaling

-The scaling section defines the classes used to scale the raw inventories using the calculated spatial and temporal surrogates.
+The scaling section defines the classes used to scale the raw inventories using the spatial and temporal surrogates.

     [Scaling]
     scalar: EmfacSmokeScaler